What is STEM?

 For more information, visit the STEM East website.

 Contentnea-Savannah School’s STEM Lab

-CSS is currently the only school in Lenoir County with a computer lab dedicated to STEM education .
+CSS was the first school in Lenoir County with a computer lab dedicated to STEM education.
 The lab comprises 12 work stations and an interactive SMART Board, allowing 24 students to work simultaneously on projects related to science, technology, engineering and math.
 The lab was primarily funded by a $350,000 grant from the Golden LEAF Foundation and has been featured in The Kinston Free Press.

 CSS has since added a second STEM lab.
 Located on the middle school elective hall, the lab serves our school’s CTE and engineering students.
 In addition to the computer work stations one would expect to find in a 21st century setting, the lab also boasts multiple 3D printers and a multitude of kits and manipulatives used for a variety of engineering projects.